HypoVereinsbank: Within UniCredit Group

-In April 2008, Bayerische Hypo- und Vereinsbank aligned its market profile to that of UniCredit Group.
-The brand name HypoVereinsbank was retained; however, the previous blue logo was replaced by black lettering preceded by the red UniCredit logo.

-At the same time, Bank Austria received a new logo.
-Thus, Bayerische Hypo- und Vereinsbank and Bank Austria aligned their brands optically to the overall brand profile of UniCredit Group.
-In a second step, Bayerische Hypo- und Vereinsbank Aktiengesellschaft was renamed UniCredit Bank AG on 15 December (amongst other reasons, due to the danger of confusion with Hypo Real Estate, which was spun off in 2003); the brand name HypoVereinsbank was, however, retained.
+In April 2008, HVB aligned its brand with that of UniCredit Group.
+The name HypoVereinsbank was retained; however, the previous blue logo was replaced by black lettering preceded by the red UniCredit logo.
+In a second step, the German parent entity Bayerische Hypo- und Vereinsbank Aktiengesellschaft was renamed UniCredit Bank AG on 15 December 2008 (amongst other reasons, due to a perceived risk of confusion with the troubled Hypo Real Estate), without that affecting the HVB branding strategy.

-The integration of UniCredit CAIB AG to UniCredit Bank AG, which was announced in February 2010, was completed on 1 July 2010 with its entry in the Commercial Register.
-The newly founded UniCredit Bank AG - Zweigniederlassung Wien serves as an interface to the customers in Austria and CEE, and focuses on the initiation of transactions as well as the sale of CIB products.
-The integration constitutes a further milestone in the consolidation of the Groupwide Markets and Investment Banking in UniCredit Bank AG, and hence manages the largest share by far of the investment banking business of UniCredit Group.

-In August 2014, the company announced the sale of the Direktvank subsidiary.
+In August 2014, the company announced the sale of the DAB direct banking subsidiary.
 BNP Paribas paid €354 million for the 81.4% share in DAB held by HVB.

 HypoVereinsbank sold its interest in PlanetHome AG in June 2015.
 The transfer of the equities was completed on 16 June 2015.
 Financial investors AP Capital Investments and Deutsche Invest Equity Partners purchased PlanetHome AG and its subsidiaries.
 Cooperation with PlanetHome shall remain unaffected by the sale of the equities.
+Since 2016, former subsidiary UniCredit Bank Serbia (formerly HVB Banka Srbija), UniCredit Bank Slovenia (formerly Bank Austria Creditanstalt d.d.
+Ljubljana), UniCredit Bank Czech Republic and Slovakia (formerly HVB Bank Czech Republic) were directly under UniCredit S.p.A., the parent company of HypoVereinsbank.

+Operations

+HVB is a member of the Cash Group.
+As a mixed mortgage bank, it performs banking operations as a universal bank within the meaning of the Mortgage Banking Act and, as a mortgage bank, is also authorised to issue pfandbriefs.

 Subsidiaries

-Important subsidiaries of UniCredit Bank AG are:
+Important subsidiaries of UniCredit Bank GmbH are: